 The steak at Dozo was the most succulent, juicy and delicious steak I’ve ever had.

-Seafood and Chicken
+Seafood and chicken

 The seafood and chicken were also good but nothing was as good as the steak.
 Dessert was served up next, a great end to a delicious meal.